CSSSR/csssr.blog/_posts/en/example.md

 **_Italic & Bold text_**

->Сноска
+> **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining [essentially](#href) unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 - If ToR leave no hope for an accurate estimation
 - never be afraid to ask questions
+- never be afraid to ask questions

+I need to add another paragraph below the second list item.
 I need to add another paragraph below the second list item.

 - even if it takes additional time.
   - Indented item